 Non-Polar covalent bonds

-A non polar covalent bond is formed when the atoms experience an equal bond pull, and the bonding electrons are also shared equally.
+A non-polar covalent bond is formed when the atoms experience an equal bond pull, and the bonding electrons are also shared equally.
 Molecules of hydrogen, oxygen, and nitrogen have non-polar covalent bonds.
 The table below helps to understand how bonds can be predicted based on the electronegativity.
 The degree of Polarity of bonds depends upon the relative electronegativity of participating atoms and the spatial arrangement of various bonds in the Atom.
 Because there is an electric difference between the 2 sides, it eventually leads to the movement of electrons towards the more electronegative element.
+The table below provides a clue about how electronegativity differences lead to different bond types.

 1. Dipole-Dipole interactions

 Dipole-Dipole interaction forces mainly occur in polar molecules that have permanent dipoles.
 Here, the positive pole of the known molecule is normally attracted by the negative pole of the other molecule.
-For example, in HCl, chlorine is considered to be more electronegative while the hydrogen atom is positively charged.
-The figure below shows how dipole-dipole interactions take place in HCl molecules.
+For example, in H20, oxygen is considered to be more electronegative while the hydrogen atom is positively charged.
+The figure below shows how dipole-dipole interactions take place in water molecules.

 2. Ion-Dipole Interactions

 Ion-Dipole interaction is the attraction between cations/anions and the polar molecules.
+Ion-dipole interactions slightly differ from dipole-dipole interactions.
+A dipole-dipole force exists when the positive side of a polar molecule attracts the negative side of another polar molecule whereas an ion-dipole force is a force between an ion and a polar molecule.
 Dissolving sodium chloride in water is a good example of ion-dipole interaction where the polar water molecules are attracted towards the sodium ions and the chloride ions.

 3. Ion-induced dipole interactions